Khloe Kardashian Slammed For Alleged ‘Photoshop’ In Fresh Wave Of Post-Tristan Attacks

 “You look more photoshopped than you think.”

 Responses such as these are a dime a dozen for the Kardashian-Jenner clan.
-Khloe’s most-questionable Photoshop scandal dates back to 2016.
+Khloe’s most questionable Photoshop scandal dates back to 2016.
 An ab-flaunting selfie came with both an admission of editing and Khloe reposting the unedited version shortly afterward.

 “Yes, I did Photoshop it, but I was trying to make my thinner leg look bigger to match my other leg!!!
 All I want are big, thick thighs and I hate how skinny my legs are.”